AmoyDreamer/react-hook-previewer/README.md

 ```

 ## Description
 previewer => {React DOM Element} image previewer component.

 openPreviewer(url)
 - url => {String} image url.
 If you want to open the previewer, you must pass a valid url.(required)

+### Tips
+If you want to close the previewer, you can click anywhere on the screen.

 ## License
 react-hook-previewer is [MIT licensed](https://github.com/AmoyDreamer/react-hook-previewer/blob/master/LICENSE).